splinter-NGoH/bit68_task/README.md

 ## Deployment

-The following details how to deploy this application.
+The following details how to deploy this application .

 ### Heroku